 Also, use CXCR4 inhibitor prior to the Rituxan if possible to get WM cells out of the marrow so they can be much more easily killed.

-The proposal is for 20 mg/m2 done twice a week.
+The proposal is for 20 mg/m2 done once a week.

 Here is the argument.